-‘Poisonous’ campaign won’t work: AAP, Opposition say governance has won over BJP’s hate politics
+‘Poisonous’ campaign won’t work: AAP, Opposition say governance has defeated BJP’s hate politics

 The BJP had attempted to portray the Delhi elections as a referendum on the ongoing protests, particularly at Shaheen Bagh.

 The Aam Aadmi Party on Tuesday said the Delhi Assembly election results indicated that the “real nationalism is to work for the people”, reported NDTV.
-As of 2.50 pm, the Aam Aadmi Party was leading in 62 out of 70 Assembly seats, while the Bharatiya Janata Party was ahead in eight seats, according to the Election Commission.
+As of 3.22 pm, AAP had won three seats, and was leading in 60 others out of 70 Assembly seats.
+The Bharatiya Janata Party was ahead in seven seats, according to the Election Commission.

 “Our victory will prove that real patriotism is that if you get the opportunity in politics, you must work for people,” said Manish Sisodia.
 “Work on education, hospitals...
 Delhi will prove that if a government works sincerely, then it can win.”